Proton-rich production of lanthanides: the $\nu i$ process: The Astrophysical Observables of the Lg process

 The robust production of $\nu i$-process species in a core-collapse event may result in a distinctive electromagnetic signal due to the presence of lanthanides.
 However, the $\nu i$ process is hypothesized to occur deep within the ejecta and represents only a small fraction of it.
-The mass of the heavy element-enriched neutrino-driven wind is estimated to be on the order of $M_{wind}\sim10^{-6}$--$10^{-2}\, \msol$ \citep[e.g.,][]{Wanajo2001, Wanajo2006, WangBurrows2023}.
-Meanwhile, the neutrino-driven wind lies inside of the total ejecta, which can be in excess of $\sim10 \msol$ in a common core-collapse supernova \citep[e.g.,][]{Wanajo2006}.
-Thus, a good candidate site to observe effects of $\nu i$-process nucleosynthesis may be, e.g., a Type Ic supernova with stripped H and He envelopes, such that the ejecta mass is reduced to $\sim 1$--$8\, \msol$ \citep{Valenti2008}.
+The mass of the heavy-element-enriched neutrino-driven wind is estimated to be on the order of $M_{wind}\sim10^{-6}$--$10^{-2}\, \msol$ \citep[e.g.,][]{Wanajo2001, Wanajo2006, WangBurrows2023}.
+Meanwhile, the neutrino-driven wind lies inside of the total ejecta, which can be in excess of $\sim10 \msol$ in a common CCSN \citep[e.g.,][]{Wanajo2006}.
+Thus, a good candidate site to observe effects of $\nu i$-process nucleosynthesis may be, a Type Ic SN with stripped H and He envelopes, such that the ejecta mass is reduced to $\sim 1$--$8\, \msol$, for example, SN 2002ap with 1.6$\msol$ ejecta mass \citep{Valenti2008}.
+The Type Ic SN rate is $\sim6\mbox{--}24\%$ of the total CCSN rate based on observations and theoretical estimates \citep[e.g.,][]{Georgy2009, Shivvers2017, Jerkstrand2026}.

-Here we consider a Type Ic supernova/hypernova scenario to estimate the light curve of the event including a $\nu i$-process-enriched neutrino driven wind.
-We follow a semi-analytical calculation from \cite{Valenti2008} \footnote{for the bolometric light curves estimates in photospheric and nebular phase from ${^{56}{\rm Ni}}$ decay chain} and \cite{Barnes2022} \footnote{for the two-component ejecta model to estimate the combined signals from lanthanides-enriched and lanthanides-free region}, to investigate whether and how the signs of $\nu i$ process lanthanide enrichment may manifest in a supernova/hypernova electromagnetic signal.
+Here we consider a Type Ic supernova/hypernova (SN Ic) scenario to estimate the light curve of the event including a $\nu i$-process-enriched neutrino-driven wind.
+We follow a semi-analytical calculation from \cite{Valenti2008} \footnote{for the bolometric light-curve estimates in photospheric and nebular phase from the ${^{56}{\rm Ni}}$ decay chain} and \cite{Barnes2022} \footnote{for the two-component ejecta model, to estimate the combined signals from the lanthanides-enriched and lanthanides-free region}, to investigate whether and how the signs of $\nu i$-process lanthanide enrichment may manifest in a SN/hypernova electromagnetic signal.
 Only emission derived from radioactivity are modeled.
 As the $\nu i$-process yields a significant fraction of lanthanides (with proton number $Z \geq 57$), a $\nu i$-process-enriched neutrino driven wind can be viewed as lanthanide-enriched.
 The higher opacity of the lanthanide-enriched ejecta may result in a distinct light curve and a redder spectrum for a robust $\nu i$-process event.
 We briefly outline our methods for determination of light curves here and refer the reader interested in greater detail to \cite{Valenti2008} and \cite{Barnes2022}.